kontent-ai/management-sdk-net/README.md

 var responseItem = await client.CreateContentItemAsync(item);
 ```

-Kentico Kontent will generate an internal ID for the (new and empty) content item and include it in the response.
+Kontent will generate an internal ID for the (new and empty) content item and include it in the response.
 If you do not specify a codename, it will be generated based on name.
 In the next step, we will add the actual (localized) content.

 #### 2. Adding language variants